WSrujan/recipe-finder/README.md

 <h1 align="center">Recipe Finder</h1>

 ## Introduction:
-Recipe Finder is a web application that helps users find recipes.
+Recipe Finder is a web application for managing and discovering recipes.
+It's built with React, Express.js, and MongoDB.
+Users can search for recipes, view detailed information, rate and comment on recipes, and add new recipes.
+The application provides a dynamic, user-friendly interface and leverages the flexibility of MongoDB for diverse data storage.

 <p align="center">Tech Stack:</p>
 <p align="center">